 - What is my potential administration cost for repair and maintenance?

 - Is the labor cost included in the manufacturers’ warranty?

 - What is the cost of making changes to chairs to accommodate changes in employees or employee needs?

 - Is there a cost for fitting special needs employees with customized chairs?

 - Is training on the proper usage available?
 What is the cost?

 - Will lost time claims be reduced?

 Employers understand the concept of lowest total cost of ownership and life cycle costs.
 However, many have not taken the time to understand all the costs relating to task seating over time, or they assume all office seating suppliers are the same.
-As a result the life cycle cost analysis that is applied to new computer systems, for example, are not always applied to the purchase of new task seating.
+As a result of the life cycle cost analysis that is applied to new computer systems, for example, it’s not always applied to the purchase of new task seating.

-Task chairs affect productivity in the same way computer systems do and therefore deserve the same kind of cost benefit analysis.
+Task chairs affect productivity in the same way computer systems do and therefore deserve the same kind of cost-benefit analysis.

 Bundling Furniture Purchases